JetBrains/teamcity-documentation/topics/nuget-publish.md

 Specify the API key to access a NuGet packages feed.

-To publish to the TeamCity NuGet server, specify the `%teamcity.nuget.feed.api.key%` parameter.
+To publish to the TeamCity NuGet server, specify the `%\teamcity.nuget.feed.api.key%` parameter.

 </td></tr><tr>